35

 Most people in Rochester have never heard the acronym.
 Here's what it means and why it matters to your property, your water, and your family.

 A BESS is a large industrial facility that stores electricity from the power grid and releases it back during periods of high demand.
 Think of it as a giant rechargeable battery; rows of industrial cabinets on a concrete pad, roughly the size of a parking lot.
 It runs 24 hours a day with no staff on site, monitored remotely.
+This also means a 24/7 hum, which doesn’t meet rural character rules.

 Washington State has no specific regulations governing where battery storage facilities can be sited, how far they must be from homes and wells, or what safety standards apply in rural areas.
 Thurston County is drafting new rules, but they won't be finished until December 2026 - well after construction could begin.
 This facility was approved under a catch-all zoning category not designed for battery storage.